-I live with my husband and two lovely daughters (a 7 and a 1-year-old) in Muswell Hill, a beautiful green area in the North of London.
+I live with my husband and two beautiful daughters (a 7 and a 1-year-old) in Muswell Hill, a beautiful green area in the North of London.
 I work with clients both in the UK and worldwide.

 I have been fascinated with personal growth and the world of work ever since I was a teenager.